graycoreio/daffodil/libs/driver/guides/magento.md

 ];
 ```

-You can also setup CORS using Fastly, Varnish, Nginx, or any other tool that interacts with the HTTP Response.
+You can also configure CORS using Fastly, Varnish, Nginx, or any other tool that modifies HTTP responses.

 However, you probably do not want/need CORS in production.
-CORS is great for development, but it is a major performance and security risk in production environments.
-[Kristof Ringleff](https://www.linkedin.com/in/kristofringleff?originalSubdomain=nz) from [Fooman](https://fooman.com/) has [a wonderful article outlining why you should not use CORS in production](https://fooman.com/blog/magento-2-graphql-getting-off-cors.html).
+While convenient during development, CORS introduces significant performance and security risks in production.
+[Kristof Ringleff](https://www.linkedin.com/in/kristofringleff?originalSubdomain=nz) from [Fooman](https://fooman.com/) explains [why you should avoid CORS in production](https://fooman.com/blog/magento-2-graphql-getting-off-cors.html) in detail.
 It's worth your time to make sure that you have understood this.

-## Common Issues
+## Common issues

-### GraphQL Endpoint Not Available
+### GraphQL endpoint not available
 If you receive errors about GraphQL not being available, ensure that:
 - Your Magento instance has GraphQL enabled
 - The `/graphql` endpoint is accessible
-- Your store is running a supported (by Adobe) Magento version
+- Your store is running an Adobe-supported Magento version
-- You have not installed [`graycoreio/magento2-cors`](https://github.com/graycoreio/magento2-cors).
+- You have not installed [`graycoreio/magento2-cors`](https://github.com/graycoreio/magento2-cors)